tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 - Researchers and data managers evaluating dataset readiness for specific uses
 - Standards developers integrating BDQ Test logic into broader biodiversity data infrastructures.

-While familiarity with controlled vocabularies and RDF modeling may be useful, this document is designed to be accessible to both technical and semi-technical users who want to understand, apply, or extend BDQ `Tests`.
+While familiarity with controlled vocabularies and RDF modeling may be useful, this document is designed to be accessible to both technical and semi-technical users who want to understand, apply, or extend BDQ Tests.

 ### 1.3 Associated Documents (non-normative)